CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Prepare-NetQ-Onprem.md

 sudo systemctl stop motd-news.{service,timer}
 ```

+4. Verify the appliance is ready for installation.
+Fix any errors indicated before installing the NetQ software.

+    ```
+    cumulus@<hostname>:~$ sudo opta-check
+    ```

-4. Run the Installer Program on the appliance for the interface you defined above (eth0 or eth1 for example).
+5. Run the Installer Program on the appliance for the interface you defined above (eth0 or eth1 for example).
 This example uses the eth0 interface..

     ```
     cumulus@<hostname>:~$ netq bootstrap master interface eth0 tarball /mnt/installables/netq-bootstrap-2.4.0.tgz